BSBA-FIN (Financial Planning)/MFPP Accelerated Program

 Total Credits33

 BSBA students will take two required MFPP degree program courses (not including FIN 511 and FIN 512) during their senior year, typically one course in the fall semester and one course in the spring semester.
-Suggested course in the fall semester include MFP 753 and MFP 754.
-Suggested course in the spring semester include MBA 739, MFP 755, and MFP 756.
+The suggested course is MFP 739 in the fall semester and MFP 755 in the spring semester.

 The remaining degree requirement for the MFPP graduate program are to be completed in the 5th year as a graduate student after being admitted to the MFPP program.
 A sample schedule might look like: